Arkansas Highway 328: Randolph County

 The ArDOT maintains Highway 328 like all other parts of the state highway system.
 As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ArDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 For 2016, the highest traffic levels were estimated in Reyno, with 620 vehicles per day (VPD).
 The remainder of the highway averaged under 600 VPD, with the exception of the concurrency with Highway 166, which averaged 1,300 VPD.

 Clay County

 Highway 328 begins at an intersection with Highway 211 (Stephens Street) in Success in western Clay County three miles (4.8 km) east of the Current River, and three miles (4.8 km) south of the Missouri border.
-It runs due east as a section line road until terminating at an intersection with US 67 (Future I-57).
+It runs due east as a section line road until terminating at an intersection with US 67.

 As of 2016, the route had an annual average daily traffic (AADT) of 660 vehicles per day (VPD).